Home: Military Vehicles

 Larger image

-Daimler Ferret Mk2 1954 Armoured Car or Scout Car of 1949 started service in 1952 until 1991.
-A total of 4,409 were made between 1952 and 1971when production ceased.
+Daimler Ferret Mk2 1954.
+Armoured Car or Scout Car of 1949 started service in 1952 until 1991.
+A total of 4,409 were made between 1952 and 1971 when production ceased.
 According to the US Military 20 National Armies were using the Ferret in 1996.
-The Mk2 with the addition of a revolving turret contained a Browning machine gun M1919, heavy armour protected the two occupants from light invasion, and the vehicle was powered by a Daimler 4250cc engine and four-wheel drive.
+The Mk2 with the addition of a revolving turret contained a Browning machine gun type M1919, heavy armour protected the two occupants from light invasion, and the vehicle was powered by a Daimler 4250cc engine and four-wheel drive.
 Inside the vehicle is fitted a C42 Wireless set with a full compliment of cable harness and headsets.
-See item A1631, and fitted inside the Land Rover item A1634.
+See item A1631, also a similar type is fitted inside the Land Rover item A1634.
 A Browning machine gun barrel is mounted in the turret but the bulk of the gun is missing.
-Together with Grenade storage boxes first aid kit and spare periscope.
+Inside are Grenade storage boxes first aid kit and spare periscope.

 Be the first to write a comment about this object